juliawel/Vue.js-Expense-Tracker/README.md

-Todo List App
+Transaction Tracker App

-A simple Todo List application built with Vue.js.
-This app allows users to create, categorize, and manage their tasks, with data persistence using localStorage.
-Additionally, it features toast notifications for user feedback.
+A simple Transaction Tracker application built with Vue.js.
+This app enables users to manage their financial transactions, categorizing them as income or expenses, with data persistence using localStorage.

 --Features--